 Everything on me is irretrievably stained red, my socks honk like blue-vein cheese and my bum will never talk again.
 Yet I have indeed acknowledged my mortality.
 I’ve done so, in fact, every day over the past week.

 Optimistically I’ve decided to file it away for later, hopefully after half a lifetime of more life-affirming epic crusades like this one.

 The details: Cape York Motorcycle Adventures

 Can I do it?
 Technically, all you need is a learner motorcycle licence and the ‘desire to try new styles of riding’.
-We recommend off-road training or practice before tackling the eight-day tour – it’s an intense trip.
+We recommend off-road training or practice before tackling the seven-day tour – it’s an intense trip.
 Obviously motorcycling is a dangerous activity, but the CYMCA guides are patient, sticklers for safety, and always let you ride at your own pace.